HackGT/docs/infrastructure/README.md

  - Spawn an instance of any app that is under review through a pull request
  - Run tests on all apps under review through a pull request
- - Find all `hackathon.yaml` files and
+ - Find all `gaggle.yaml` files and
    - Create a namespace for that event
    - Create a load balancer for that hackathon behind its `metadata.domain`
+   - Create a load balancer for each app to support rolling upgrades and redundancy
    - Run all apps' tests
    - Spawn instances of all apps related to that hackathon
    - Create a `hackathon.lock` file on each successful instantiation of all apps.
+   - NOTE: this process will happen anytime a gaggle.yaml file changes or any upstream apps are updated

 This makes it easy to make a 'development event' in which all the development builds of all the apps are tested, kind of like having a conventional `dev` branch on each repo.
 This also makes sure that the development server will be held up to the same standards as all other events.

-Ideally there should be no reason to edit anything in the CI server, since all it does is scan repos for pull requests and `hackathon.yaml` files.
+Ideally there should be no reason to edit anything in the CI server, since all it does is scan repos for pull requests and `gaggle.yaml` files.
 So what CI shoud we use?

 ### What's in a CI?